Anne-Marcelle Kahn: Casablanca, then Algiers

 Anne-Marcelle Kahn and her two sons arrived in Casablanca on 22 October 1943, having learned that Louis Kahn was alive and in Algiers from a man they met on the ship, having had no news for eight months.
 They moved on to join him in Algiers, and then left on 17 October 1944, to return to Paris, where the family settled.

 She later recounted her experiences and journeys during the Second World War in an interview with David P. Boder in 1946.

-Death
+Death and legacy

 Anne-Marcelle Kahn died on 28 June 1965, in the 14th arrondissement of Paris, at the age of 69.

+In 2026, Kahn, under her maiden name Schrameck, was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.